-In recognition of fund balance reserve best practices, the fund balance reserve in the General Fund shall be transitioned from one hundred twenty (120) days to ninety (90) days or 25% of annual budgeted General Fund operating expenditures. beginning with the FY 2017/18 budget year.
-Reserves will be set at the 2016/17 amount and allowed to stay level until General Fund operating expenditures require increasing reserves to meet the new 90-day requirement. {Staff comment: Beginning in 2018/19, the 25% target is achieved, therefore the transition wording is no long necessary} Staff will evaluate the financial stability of the General Fund revenues annually to ensure the reserve requirement remains adequate.
+In recognition of fund balance reserve best practices, the fund balance reserve in the General Fund shall be ninety (90) days or 25% of annual budgeted General Fund operating expenditures. {Staff comment: Beginning in 2018/19, the 25% target is achieved, therefore the transition wording is no long necessary} Staff will evaluate the financial stability of the General Fund revenues annually to ensure the reserve requirement remains adequate.

-Designation
+• Designation